- 1 An Introduction to the Valve Timing Diagram

 - The amount of degrees of crankshaft rotation during which both the intake and exhaust valves are open is known as valve overlap.

-- The low pressure created by exhaust gases (leaving the cylinder) helps the new charge of the fuel-air combination to start flowing into the engine, which boosts the engine’s efficiency.
+- The low pressure created by exhaust gases (leaving the cylinder) helps the new fresh charge of the fuel-air combination to start flowing into the engine, which boosts the engine’s efficiency.

 - Valve timing refers to how the valves open and closes in an IC engine in relation to the piston and flywheel movement.